mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 #### Latest stable version

-The first information you see is what is the latest stable version. *In the future you will also see what version is currently installed if any and will allow you to upgrade.*
+The first information you see is the latest stable version. *In the future you will also see what version is currently installed (if any), and this will allow you to upgrade.*

 All plugins should follow [semantic versioning](https://semver.org) so you can see from the first glance whether it is a breaking change version, feature version or bug fix (patch) version.
 In short, it is more risky to install fresh breaking change version and less risky to install a bug fix version.